AndiKod/Calepin/readme.md

 cd ~/Documents
 git clone git@github.com:AndiKod/calepin.git
 ```
 Install [sh:erpa](https://github.com/AndiKod/sherpa) and edit the paths inside `sherpa/bin/comp`.
 Now you can just run `comp` to generate a full website inside /dist from the content in /src.
+From inside Vim, just use `:!comp` and keep editing.

 Add it also as a sh:erpa route, to fully integrate it.